bpptkg/bulletin/README.md

 Copyright (c) 2021-present BPPTKG

-By contributing to the project, you agree that your contributions will be licensed under its GNU General Public License.
+By contributing to the project, you agree that your contributions will be licensed under its GNU GPLv3.
 See [LICENSE](https://github.com/bpptkg/bulletin/blob/main/LICENSE) for details.